himani-de/car-model/README.md

 ### Limitation

 This code has been tested on following operating systems.
- * Ubuntu 18.04
+ * Centos 7
  * Windows 10
  * MacOS 10.2

-This code has been tested on following Python Versions.
+This code has been tested on following Versions.
 * Python 3.8.3
+* docker 1.13.1
+* docker-compose 1.27.4

 ### License